 Whose place is this?
 That’s the question.

-Whose bunnies were they, though?
-And now what were they supposed to eat?
+Whose bunnies are they, though?
+And now what are they supposed to eat?
 I’m not sure.
-Apparently they didn’t move on to other people’s beans, because the other day, noticing Buster’s strange behavior down below the garden in the thick grass, I rushed to the spot and found not only the cutest little furballs in various stages of aliveness and deadness but also one of those slithery black things my husband is always happy to find in our woods because they signal wilderness and nature’s primacy and the flourishing of all that’s good.
+Apparently they haven’t moved on to other people’s beans, anyhow, because just the other day, noting Buster’s strange behavior down below the garden in the thick grass, and racing to the spot, I found new babies, just furballs, really.
+Not all were alive.
+With them was one of those slithery black things my husband is always happy to find in our woods, signaling as they do wilderness and nature’s primacy and the flourishing of all that’s good.
 He likes to think he’s running a wildlife preserve.
-He wasn’t around, which is why it seemed up to me to investigate.

 “I probably bruised it,” he commented after a recent encounter, meaning when he brought down the pole on its body.
 He wasn’t rueful, exactly.

-He’s honestly fond of black snakes.
-Just, the eggs are ours.
-Ours.
-No, they’re not, but what’s a hen going to do?
 The other week he had to get rid of one in his current flock who thought differently.
 She was eating her eggs herself.
-He put her in the car trunk and took her to Rosemary, thinking she could butcher her and give her back, except then the hen fled the cage Rosemary’d put her in, so now she’s free ranging with the rest of the pack and still poaching her eggs.
+He put her in the car trunk and took her to Rosemary, thinking Rosemary could butcher her and give her back, except then the hen fled the cage Rosemary’d put her in.
+So now she’s free ranging with the rest of the pack and still poaching her eggs.

 For all we know she’s also who rode in the trunk to Pittsburgh.
-It’s all so complicated.
-If people don’t name their chickens, unlike Kirsten, it’s easy to lose track.
-That hen sitting out the night in the heart of darkness, cowering beneath the weight of the latched lid, and then getting smuggled past a bomb detector, might’ve been traumatized in unseen ways.
+(It’s all so complicated—if people don’t name their chickens, unlike Kirsten, it’s easy to lose track.That hen sitting out the night in the heart of darkness, cowering beneath the weight of the latched lid, and then getting smuggled past a bomb detector, might’ve been traumatized in unseen ways.
 Maybe her psyche never healed.
 The egg eating was a delayed reaction.
 Only these many months later did she decide to lash back.

 Comments